Meet Our Board of Directors

 Karen Swan is the James J. Stukel Distinguished Professor of Educational Leadership and a Research Associate in the Center for Online Learning, Research, & Service (COLRS) at the University of Illinois Springfield.
 Karen’s research has been in the general area of electronic media and learning for the 25 years since she received her doctorate from Teachers College, Columbia University.
 Her current research interests center on online learning Karen has authored over 125 journal articles and book chapters, produced several hypermedia programs, and co-edited two books on educational technology topics.
 She has directed projects funded by the National Science Foundation, the US Department of Education and the New York City Board of Education, as well as several corporate foundations, and is currently involved in WCET’s Predictive Analytics Reporting Project and ACE’s MOOCs as Game Changers Projects.
 Karen is the Special Issues Editor for the Journal of Educational Computing Research, and serves on the review boards and/or steering committees for many educational technology journals and conferences, and is the Chair of the American Educational Research Association’s Special Interest Group on Online Teaching and Learning.
 She is on the OLC Board of Directors and the steering committees for the Blended Learning and Online Learning conferences.
 Karen was awarded the OLC award for Most Outstanding Achievement in Online Learning by an Individual in 2006 and was inducted into the inaugural group of OLC Fellows in 2010.
 In 2010 she also was given the Distinguished Alumni award by her alma mater.

-Dr. Craig D. Weidemann was named Penn State’s Vice President for Outreach in 2003 and Vice Provost for Online Education in 2013.
-In this position, he provides leadership for the University’s external outreach, engaged scholarship, and online education initiatives.
-He has responsibility for Penn State Online/World Campus, Public Media, and Professional and Community Engagement.
+Dr. Craig D. Weidemann, Vice President for Outreach and Vice Provost for Online Education Emeritus, Penn State University, recently retired after a thirty-five year career in higher education.
+He was named Penn State’s Vice President for Outreach in 2003 and Vice Provost for Online Education in 2013.
+In this position, he provided leadership for the University’s external outreach, engaged scholarship, and online education initiatives.
+He had responsibility for the Penn State World Campus (online), Public Media, and Professional and Community Engagement.
 Penn State Outreach is the largest unified outreach organization in American higher education.
+The last two years, he served as the Special Assistant to the Provost for Innovation and Educational Technology Initiatives to help advance Penn State’s transforming education strategic theme.

-Dr. Weidemann has served as a board member of the Association of Public and Land-grant Universities (APLU) and chair of the APLU Council on Engagement and Outreach (CEO).
-He currently serves as treasurer and board member of the Engagement Scholarship Consortium (ESC), board member of the Online Learning Consortium (OLC), member of the Big Ten Committee on Engagement Committee of the CIC, and the Advisory Council for the UPCEA Center for Online Leadership and Strategy.
+Dr. Weidemann has served as a board member of the Association of Public and Land-grant Universities (APLU), the University Professional and Continuing Education Association (UPCEA), treasurer and board member of the Engagement Scholarship Consortium (ESC), chair of the APLU Council on Engagement and Outreach (CEO), and member of the Big Ten Committee on Engagement Committee of the CIC and the Advisory Council for the UPCEA Center for Online Leadership and Strategy.